 Examples of Page Auditing

-This screen shot shows the page audit history for the Secure Documents page.
+This screen shot shows the page audit history for a page in the website.
 Note the date of Last Update and Last Update By information.